AKROGIS/Enterprise-QC/FacilityMigration/BuildingMigration.md

+# Migrate Buildings

+Notes and design concepts for migrating the Alaska Region buildings database from the old data standard to the new data standard.

+## Build the database

-in ArcCatalog
+* In ArcCatalog
   * ArcToolbox -> Data Management Tools -> Geodatabase Administration -> Create Enterprise Geodatabase
     * this will create the database, and the SDE user
     * See T:\GIS\PROJECTS\AKR\ArcSDE Deployment\Guidance Documents\Create Enterprise Geodatabase.png for details
     * browse to Authorization file (\\inpakrovmXXX\c$\Program Files\ESRI\License<release#>\sysgen
      or \\inpakrovmgis\transfer\keycodes or T:\GIS\PROJECTS\AKR\ArcSDE Deployment\keycodes
-in SSMS
+* In SSMS
   * Create a new database user gis with login gis and schema gis
   * make this user members for th db_datareaders, db_datawriters, and db_ddladmins
-in ArcCatalog
+* In ArcCatalog
   * create a new database connection with GIS
   * right click import multiple.. and copy feature classes from old to new
   * Add/edit permissions (new should be same as old)
   * Enable archiving, versioning, editor tracking on the following feature classes

 Create server logins & database users (sde, gis, akr_editor_web, akr_reader_web, nps\Domain Users)
 Create windows logins & database users for domain accts (abaltensperger, bjsorbel, jjcusik, jsrose, resarwas, alsouthwould, smdevenny)

 ## Building QC